MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 The default environment is created using the naming convention *TenantName* (default).
 Power Platform administrators should consider renaming the default environment to something more descriptive, such as *Personal Productivity Environment* that clearly calls out the intent of the environment.
 More information: [Edit properties of an environment](edit-properties-environment.md)

+### Default environment best practices

-For more information, go to [Manage the default environment](../guidance/adoption/manage-default-environment.md) and [Secure the default environment](../guidance/adoption/secure-default-environment.md).
+For more guidance information with the default environment, go to [Manage the default environment](../guidance/adoption/manage-default-environment.md) and [Secure the default environment](../guidance/adoption/secure-default-environment.md).

 ## Production and trial environments